mobilecoinofficial/forest/README.md

 If things seem wrong, you can use `fly suspend`, the above to sync, use signal-cli locally to receive/send --endsession/trust identities/whatever, then `fly resume`

-Code style: mypy and pylint should not have errors when you push. run black. prefer verbose, easier to read names over conciser ones.
+Code style: `mypy *py` and `pylint *py` should not have errors when you push. run `black`. prefer verbose, easier to read names over conciser ones.

+# Options and secrets

+- BOT_NUMBER: signal account being used
+- ADMIN: primarily fallback recipient for invalid webhooks
+- DATABASE_URL: postgres db
+- TELI_KEY: token to authenticate with teli

+## Flags
+- `ENV`: which {ENV}_secrets to use and optionally set as profile family name
+- `NO_DOWNLOAD`: don't download a datastore, use pwd
+- `NO_MEMFS`: don't autosave. if not `NO_DOWNLOAD`, also create an equivalent tmpdir at /tmp/local-signal and symlink signal-cli process and avatar
+- `NO_MONITOR_WALLET`: don't monitor transactions from full-service
+- `SIGNAL_CLI_PATH`: executable to use. useful for running graalvm tracing agent
+- `MIGRATE`: run db migrations and set teli sms webhooks
+- `LOGFILES`: create a debug.log
+- `ORDER`: allow users to buy phonenumbers
+- `GROUPS`: use group routes

+---

 TODO: elaborate on